mvgentil/thoughtful/README.md

 print(f"The package should be placed in the {stack} stack.")
 # Output: The package should be placed in the STANDARD stack.
 ```

+### Tests

+The included tests verify that the sorting logic works as expected.